amaembo/streamex/CHEATSHEET.md

 Perform a group-by with the specified keys domain, so every key is initialized even if absent in the input | `MoreCollectors.groupingBy()/groupingByEnum()`
-Partition input according to the `Predicate` | `MoreCollectors.partitioningBy()` Get the common prefix or common suffix `String` of input elements | `MoreCollectors.commonPrefix()/commonSuffix()` Get the list of input elements removing the children elements which follow their parent | `MoreCollectors.merging()`
+Partition input according to the `Predicate` | `MoreCollectors.partitioningBy()` Get the common prefix or common suffix `String` of input elements | `MoreCollectors.commonPrefix()/commonSuffix()` Get the list of input elements removing the elements which follow their dominator element | `MoreCollectors.dominators()`

 ### Adaptor collectors